Michmcb/MuckMods/MuckTimeModifier/README.md

 When running Muck for the first time with this plugin installed, MuckTimeModifier.MichMcb.cfg will be created in the BepinEx/config folder.
 The configurable aspects of this plugin are:

-- The length multiplier for daytime.
+- The length multiplier for a day cycle.
 For example, 1.25 makes daytime last 25% longer.
-Note that the length of daytime varies slightly depending upon difficulty; harder difficulties have shorter daytime.
+Note that the base length of a day cycle varies slightly depending upon difficulty; harder difficulties have shorter days.
-- The length multiplier for nighttime.
-For example, 0.5 makes nighttime last half as long.
-The length of nighttime does not vary depending upon difficulty.
+- The speed at which time progresses during nighttime.
+In vanilla, Muck increases the speed of time by 3.3 at night.
-- The length divisor for the speed at which time flows.
+- The speed at which time flows.
 For example, 2 makes days last twice as long.
 (Because time flows at the speed of 0.1, and 0.1 / 2 = 0.05)
+- How frequently boss days occur on Easy, Normal, and Gamer difficulty